TomatorCZ/master-thesis/Notes/Proposals/intro.md

 ## Probably will be accepted by LDM

-- Explicit partial type inference
+- Explicit and implicit partial type inference
 - Type inference based on target
 - Type inference of constructor
 - Type inference using implicit operators